 Your Product Pricing Strategy will help you find the right price to promote to your target market(s).
 The aim of a pricing strategy is to ensure you gain maximum market share and sales!
 But with so many strategies out there, it can be hard to know which one will work for your business.
 We’ve gathered the Top 12 Product Pricing Strategies right here for you so you can choose the best one for your business.

 High prices are used when there is a unique attraction to the product or service you are offering.
-This approach is typically used where a substantial competitive advantage exists, such as high-luxury offerings including; Rolls Royce, The Savoy Hotel etc. A great example of premium pricing without the high-end luxury elements is Apple products.
+This approach is typically used where a substantial competitive advantage exists, such as high-luxury offerings including; Rolex, Rolls Royce, The Savoy Hotel etc. A great example of premium pricing without the high-end luxury elements is Apple products.